bearing/dosenet/README.md

   - [ ] gets data from the Raspberry Pis using `data_getter.py`
   - [ ] writes the acquired data to csv files
 - [ ] Rewrite (?) the script that sends data to the website

+## Structure
+For now, let's work in the directory `[py37](py37)` to keep our new code completely isolated from the old while also preserving the latter for easy copy-pasting.
+We can do something else but this is easy and it works, so why not :stuck_out_tongue:.

 ---